bormaxi8080/osint-timeline/DRAFT.md

 Promxy is a prometheus proxy that makes many shards of prometheus appear as a single API endpoint to the user.
 This significantly simplifies operations and use of prometheus at scale (when you have more than one prometheus host).
 Promxy delivers this unified access endpoint without requiring **any** sidecars, custom-builds, or other changes to your prometheus infrastructure: https://github.com/jacksontj/promxy

 RouterSploit - Exploitation Framework for Embedded Devices: https://github.com/threat9/routersploit

+WayPoint.
+A fast, lightweight URL mapping and redirection system that dynamically manages URL shortcuts through YAML configuration files.
+Perfect for creating and managing custom URL shorteners for internal tools, documentation, or any web resources: https://github.com/NishantJoshi00/waypoint

 ----